smcclab/smc-course/_lectures/11-expression.md

 What is a musical interface for?

-{:.fragment}
-Enabling performers' to express themselves.
-That is, giving them creative control over the sounds that occur in a performance.
+- Enabling performers to express themselves; that is, giving them creative control over the sounds that occur in a performance.

-{:.fragment}
-Expression can be defined as "conveying feelings", but maybe to avoid unwanted romance we can define it as "conveying complex information".
+- Expression can be defined as _"conveying feelings"_, but maybe to avoid unwanted romance we can define it as _"conveying complex information"_.

+**So:** Effective musical interface give performers **creative control**, and let them **convey complex information**.

 ## The Mapping Problem

-Electronic instruments have an important **seperation** between the control parts and the sound making parts (not so for most acoustic instruments).
+Electronic instruments have an important **separation** between the control parts and the sound making parts (not so for most acoustic instruments).

-Many different types of interfaces (or controllers) can control many types of synthesiser design.
+- Many different types of interfaces (or controllers) can control many types of synthesiser design.

-Working out how to map different signals from a controller to the parameters of a synthesiser is an **important design decision**.
+- Working out how to map different signals from a controller to the parameters of a synthesiser is an **important design decision**.

-Hunt, Wanderley, and Paradis (2003) explored mapping and determined that simply having one slider for each synth parameter is probably not a good idea.
+- [Hunt, Wanderley, and Paradis (2003)](http://dx.doi.org/10.1076/jnmr.32.4.429.18853) explored mapping and determined that simply having one slider for each synth parameter is probably not a good idea.

+We now know that interface _mappings_ need to be _designed_.
+The same interface and synth can have different levels of success depending on how the mapping design supports expression.

+{% comment %}
 Citation: Andy Hunt, Marcelo M. Wanderley & Matthew Paradis (2003) The Importance of Parameter Mapping in Electronic Instrument Design, Journal of New Music Research, 32:4, 429-440 <http://dx.doi.org/10.1076/jnmr.32.4.429.18853>
+{% endcomment %}

 ## Mapping and Utility

 > Imagine a one-button interface that triggers all the sequences a completes the whole performance. **What is wrong with this?**

-{:.fragment}
 It's very user-friendly!
 Easy to learn!
 Low-effort!
-High likelihood of success!
-What is wrong with it?
+High likelihood of success! **What is wrong with it?**

-{:.fragment}
 But it's missing something!
 The risk-free design means we don't get complex information from the _performer_ (just from the button designer).

 ## Mapping and Accuracy